-It all depends on when you’re willing to sacrifice the extra time that the user has to wait.
+It all depends on when you’re willing to sacrifice the extra time the user has to wait.
 While this can mostly happen in the background, Flutter still needs to block the main thread for up to a few hundred milliseconds during initialization.

 With the engine being prewarmed, rendering the first Flutter UI frame also has some latency.
 In our testing, it was around 100ms slower than rendering the native screen.
 This was completely acceptable for our case and hard to be noticed by the user.
 Times of subsequent renders were comparable to native views.